A column with no settings can be used as a spacer

 Active Ingredient: Fluralaner

-Effectiveness: Bravecto starts killing fleas within 2 hours and ticks within 12 hours, maintaining efficacy for up to 12 weeks.
+Bravecto provides long-lasting protection with just four doses per year.
+It starts killing fleas within 2 hours and eliminates ticks within 12 hours.

 Pros: